 Mike Zywina from Lime Green consulting helps charities and social enterprises navigate the highly-competitive battle grounds that is modern-day fundraising.
 Luckily for us, he also runs workshops and writes on this topic.
-In the lead up to a double header of workshops on the 2nd and 3rd of March, Mike has shared some content that will help anyone out there with fundraising needs get their projects to a place of financial sustainability and even growth.
+Mike has shared some content that will help anyone out there with fundraising needs get their projects to a place of financial sustainability and even growth.

 This isn’t simply a ploy to get you to a workshop, rather Mike highlighting that everyone’s strategy will look different.
 Without getting people in a room talking and of course LISTENING, you are just creating a written exercise for yourself.